outscraper/outscraper-python/examples/Tripadvisor Reviews Scraper.md

-# Tripadvisor Reviews With Python
+# Tripadvisor Reviews Scraper With Python

 Returns reviews from Tripadvisor businesses.
 In case no reviews were found by your search criteria, your search request will consume the usage of one review.
 [Outscraper API](https://app.outscraper.cloud/api-docs#tag/Reviews-and-Comments/paths/~1tripadvisor-reviews/get).